 I am a qualified and experienced counsellor, working in private practice in Southville Bristol and Keynsham.
-My therapeutic focus is on helping individual adults being challenged by depression, anxiety, bereavement, loss or grief.
+My therapeutic focus is on helping individual adults being challenged by bereavement, loss or grief, depression, low self-esteem, relationship issues or challenging family dynamics.
 The aim of our sessions is to help you have a better understanding of yourself, which in turn will help you deal with the feelings that are encroaching on your current life.

 Therapy is a joint enterprise.
 I see the role of the counsellor as that of a confidential and compassionate collaborator, supporting you towards solutions that are not imposed by me, but come from within you.

 As an integrative counsellor I use a number of approaches depending on what seems appropriate for you and your particular issues.

 As a relational counsellor (not couples therapy) I draw on the dynamics which happen within the therapeutic relationship between you as a client, and me as a therapist, as a means to better understanding the relationships in your life.
 By understanding more about yourself, and increasing your self-awareness within a supportive and confidential therapeutic relationship, you may gain fresh insights into your life and patterns of behaviour.
 This will offer you the opportunity to see your concerns in a different light, and perhaps reveal to you new ways of coping.